|

 neutrality and joined NATO in 1947.
 Denmark joined the European Union in 1972.

-Danish politics was dominated for 40 years by the centre-left
+Danish politics were dominated for 40 years by the centre-left

 Social Democracy in Denmark, which